MaaAssistantArknights/MaaAssistantArknights/docs/en-us/COPILOT_SCHEMA.md

             // TODO: "condition_type": 0,    // Condition aggregation type, optional, 0 by default
             //                        // 0 - AND； 1 - OR

-            "name": "棘刺",         // Operator/group name, required when `type` is one of "Deploy" | "Skill" | "Retreat"
+            "name": "棘刺",         // Operator/group name, required when `type` is "Deploy", Optional when type is "Skill" or "Retreat"

             "location": [ 5, 5 ],   // Position for deployment
-                                    // Required when `type` is "Deploy"
+                                    // Required when `type` is "Deploy".
-                                    // Optional when `type` is "Retreat"
+                                    // Optional when `type` is "Skill" or "Retreat",
-                                    // Recommended only when multiple summons exist, retreating with location instead of name
+                                    // "Skill": Recommended for site facilities only, use skill with location instead of name, Please simply use name to use skill for normal operators
-                                    // Please simply use name to retreat for normal operators
+                                    // Recommended only when multiple summons exist, retreating with location instead of name, Please simply use name to retreat for normal operators

             "direction": "左",      // Direction for deployment, required when `type` is "Deploy"
                                     // "Left" | "Right" | "Up" | "Down" | "None"